 The PMOC cannot recommend any reduction in the minimum schedule contingency because the SFMTA's risk assessment update was not based on the actual current status of the 1300 Contract construction work.
 The Contract 1300 baseline schedule was adopted in early December 2014.
-Ten schedule updates have been completed by the contractor and accepted by SFMTA and incorporated into the Master Program Schedule.
-The schedule risk assessment update is now expected from the CSP after the schedule tool in P6 is further enhanced and a recovery schedule is produced.
-The risk assessment would be conducted to assess the probability that the recovery schedule will result in the project meeting the required RSD.
-The timing of the risk assessment will be determined in the coming months.
+Nine schedule updates have been completed by the contractor and accepted by SFMTA and incorporated into the Master Program Schedule.
+The schedule risk assessment update is now expected from the CSP after an updated Master Program Schedule is produced in September 2015 and schedule containment workshops are conducted in November 2015.
+The PMOC recommends that the CSP incorporate the updated Contract 1300 baseline schedule into an updated risk assessment as soon as possible.
+The PMOC recommends that the CSP incorporate the remaining high level schedule risks on the Project Risk Register into the updated risk assessment.

-At the December CSP Risk Management Meeting, the committee reviewed the status of the highest ranked risks in the risk register.
-Risk 222 (monitoring software for ground movement) was closed.
+At the November CSP Risk Management Meeting, the committee reviewed the status of the highest ranked risks in the risk register.
+No risks were closed, but risk 222 (monitoring software for ground movement) was identified for possible closure next month.
 Risk 234, which is related to the alternative Sequential Excavation Method construction of the cavern connecting the CTS headhouse to the tunnel, will likely be cancelled as the engineer has rejected TPC's submittal and the construction will now most likely follow the methods specified in the 1300 Contract.